yizhisec/delayed/README.md

 A: You can set `prior` of the task to `True`:

     ```python
-    task = Task(id=None, func_path='test.add', args=(1, 2), prior=True)
+    task = Task(func_path='test.add', args=(1, 2), prior=True)
     queue.enqueue(task)
     ```

 11. **Q: How to handle the failed tasks?**
-A: Set the `error_handler` of the task.
+A: Sets the `error_handler` of the task.
 The handlers would be called in a forked process, except the forked process got killed or the monitor process raised an exception.

     ```python
     from delayed.delay import delay_with_params